fsujoseph/sportsipy/docs/overview.md

 Overview
 ===========

 Sportsipy is currently available for Soccer, MLB, NBA, NFL, NHL, NCAAF, and NCAAB.
 This document serves as a brief overview of what Sportsipy has to offer.
 The great thing about Sportsipy is that almost any sport-related statistic for these teams and players can be found.
-You can use the search box in the [documentation](http://sportsipy.readthedocs.io/en/latest) to track down the documentation for what you are looking for.
+You can use the search box in the [documentation](http://sportsipy.readthedocs.io/en/latest) to track down what you are looking for.

 Team
 --------